opsview/plugnpy/README.md

 ## Installing the Library

-For use with versions of Opsview below 6.1, Opsview Python's pip will need to be used to install this library, as they do not ship with it pre-installed.
+For Opsview versions below 6.1, Opsview Python's pip needs to be used to install the library.

 `/opt/opsview/python/bin/pip install <location of plugnpy-version.tar.gz>`